Urban Ethnography (Paris)

 Credit Transfer Option: 150h of study: 15 Credits (ECTS 7.5) for transfer purposes (Current Kent Students)

-Price: £970 includes accommodation, tuition, travel around Paris and a welcome and farewell meal.
+Price: £970 includes accommodation (B&B), tuition, travel around Paris and a welcome and farewell meal as well as a mid week buffet.